k-nadia/project-2/README.md

 - Dracula by Bram Stoker
 - Great Expectations by Charles Dickens
 - Little Women by Louisa May Alcott
+- Crime & Punishment Fyodor Dostoyevsky
+- The Handmaid's Tale by Margaret Atwood
+- Vanity Fair by William Makepeace Thackeray
+- The Secret Garden by Frances Hodgson Burnett

 All other text content was written by myself.